1. Network connectivity in ADHD¶

 - A lower kappa

-which at the same time correlated with the ADHD symptom score.
+which also correlated with the ADHD symptom score.

 - Clustering coefficient and